 Active bond investing strategies are available to investors in individual corporate bonds.
 They are not, however, available to bond fund investors, as bond funds own thousands of bonds, with many following a computerized index rather than attempting to create a winning investment strategy.
 In addition, since bond funds do not trade relative to par value and lack underlying financials, it is impossible for investors to assess the value of a bond fund or ETF.
 Further, since bond fund prices are generally static, bond fund investors generally cannot buy low and sell high like investors in individual high yield corporate bonds can.

-Important to Invest over Time
+Important to Invest over Time in High Yield Bonds